-If you’re anything like money expert Clark Howard, you’re probably used to getting almost everything — from clothes to food to pet supplies and home goods — at Costco.
+If you’re anything like money expert Clark Howard, you’re probably used to getting almost everything — from clothes to food to tires and home goods — at Costco.
 But have you ever thought about booking your getaways through Costco Travel?

-Costco uses its bulk-buying power to negotiate discounted rates on travel packages (including airfare and hotel), car rentals, cruises and more for members at CostcoTravel.com.
-Members can also call 866-921-7925 for bookings.
+Costco uses its bulk-buying power to negotiate discounted rates for its members on travel packages (including airfare and hotel), car rentals, cruises and more for members at CostcoTravel.com.
+You can also access the service by phone at 866-921-7925.

 So just how much can the warehouse club save you on your trip?